Nonsurjective zero product preservers between matrix spaces over an arbitrary field: Introduction

-We provide in Section \ref{s:0p} concrete structures of additive/linear zero product preservers between matrix algebras over an arbitrary field $\mathbb{F}$.
-In particular, we show that a linear map $\Phi: M_n(\IF)\to M_r(\IF)$ preserving zero products carries the form
+Our paper is organized as follows.
+In Section \ref{s:prel}, we collect some preliminary results.
+In Section \ref{s:0p}, we study additive and linear zero product preservers between matrix algebras of arbitrary sizes over an arbitrary field.
+We also study linear maps $\Phi$ between matrix algebras preserving double zero products, that is,